-Business and commercial litigation impact businesses on a wide range of issues.
-At the law office of Peterson, Martin & Reynolds LLP, our skilled business litigation attorneys have experience representing small and medium-sized businesses and individuals involved in complex business disputes.
+Business and commercial disputes arise on a wide range of issues.
+At the law office of Peterson, Martin & Reynolds LLP, our skilled business litigation attorneys have experience representing small and medium-sized businesses and individuals involved in limited-issue to highly complex business disputes.

 Understanding Business Litigation

-Commercial and business transactions can lead to disputes.
-Disputes can be resolved in a variety of ways, including alternative dispute resolution (ADR) methods such as negotiation, mediation, and non-binding arbitration.
+Commercial and business transactions may lead to disputes for any number of reasons.
+Such disputes are often resolved through alternative dispute resolution (ADR) methods such as mediation and non-binding arbitration.
 Our attorneys have extensive experience in negotiating dispute settlements in a wide variety of ADR forums.

-When alternative dispute resolution methods fail, litigation is the next step.
-Litigation is the process of presenting and arguing a case before a court or, where the parties are contractually bound, to an arbitrator in binding-arbitration matters.
+When alternative dispute resolution methods fail, the parties may turn to formal litigation.
+Litigation is the process of presenting and arguing a case before a court or, where the parties are contractually bound, to an arbitrator in binding arbitration matters.

-While litigation sometimes feels inevitable, most businesses prioritize resolving disputes out of court to save time, money, and public attention.
+While for some business and commercial disputes, litigation may prove to be the only path to a favorable result, many businesses will first attempt to resolve the dispute.
 If business litigation is necessary for your company, representation from a skilled business litigation attorney will be essential.

 Common Sources of Business Litigation

 Some sources of business litigation involve internal disputes, whereas others involve external stakeholders, customers, businesses, or vendors.
-Our lawyers are well-versed in the various types of business litigation and can provide your business with the knowledgeable representation that it deserves.
-Common sources of business litigation include:
+Our lawyers are well-versed in the various types of business litigation and can provide your business with the knowledgeable representation.
+Common claims in business litigation include:

 - Breach of contract.
-One of the most common sources of litigation is a breach of contract.
-This type of dispute arises when one party violates the terms of an executed contract.
-The type of contract may be for the purchase and sale of a business, a partnership or joint-venture contract, a vendor or supplier contract, a license agreement, etc. If the dispute cannot be resolved, litigation may follow.
+One of the most common sources of litigation is A common source of business litigation is disputes over contract terms and performance.
+Typical contract disputes involve contracts for the purchase and sale of a business, partnership or joint-venture agreements, vendor or supplier contracts, license agreements, etc.

 - Investment fraud.
-Investment fraud refers to deceptive practices whereby investors are induced to purchase or sell investments after being exposed to false information.
-Concealment of adverse financial records in the sale of businesses or other assets, misrepresenting material facts to business customers, partners and clients, elder financial fraud, falsifying transaction documents and more are all examples of common types of investment fraud.
-In addition to criminal consequences, investment fraud can lead to litigation.
+Investment fraud refers to deceptive practices whereby investors are induced to purchase or sell investments after being provided false information.
+Concealment of adverse financial records in the sale of businesses or other assets, misrepresenting material facts to business customers, partners and clients, wrongfully inducing elders to transfer funds or property, falsifying transaction documents and more are all examples of common types of investment fraud.

 - Breach of fiduciary duty.
-Fiduciary duty refers to a legal and ethical obligation between parties where one party is compelled to act with the other’s best interests in mind.
-The relationship can exist between business partners, and specific professional relationship types, such as between a lawyer and a client.
-If a fiduciary has a conflict of interest, engages in behavior that is self-serving, misappropriates funds, or engages in otherwise illegal or unethical behavior, it could lead to litigation based on a breach of fiduciary duty.
+Fiduciary duty refers to a type of legal obligation where the fiduciary is compelled to act with the other’s best interests in mind.
+Fiduciary obligations can be owed by business partners, or specific professionals such as lawyers and real estate brokers.
+If a fiduciary has a conflict of interest, engages in behavior that is self-serving, misappropriates funds, or engages in other illegal or unethical behavior, litigation may offer the most effective path to a remedy for the aggrieved party.

 - Intellectual property disputes.
 Trademarks, copyrights, and trade secrets, are all examples of intellectual property.
-Intellectual property litigation deals directly with these areas of law.
-Infringement of intellectual property rights can lead to litigation.
+Infringement of intellectual property rights will often lead to litigation.

 - More.
-In addition to the above common sources of disputes in business that can lead to litigation, other reasons for disputes include:
+In addition to the above common sources of business disputes that can lead to litigation, other reasons for disputes include:

 - Commercial sales